-Generally, your business must have a gross profit margin of at least 50 percent.
+Generally, your business must have a gross profit margin of at least 50% to qualify for revenue-based financing.
 Your business plan should include the strategy you’ll enact to grow that revenue and, therefore, pay back the loan.

 Specify How You Will Use Funding

-Show a lender how you plan on utilizing the loan.
-They need assurance that the money will be well spent in helping your business grow.
-Present your plan to indicate just how the loan will be used; marketing and sales are always a great indicator of growth, as well as developing or launching a new product.
+Show a lender how you plan to use the loan.
+They need assurance the money will be well spent to help your business grow.
+Present your plan to show how the loan will be used.
+For example, product launches and marketing campaigns are great indicators of growth.

 Consider Lenders You Want to Work With

-If you have multiple options, go with the investor that can best help you grow your business—not just the best deal.
-Some lenders will even act as mentors, ensuring they recoup their investment by giving you valuable insight.
+If you have multiple options, go with the lender that can best help you grow your business — not just the one offering the best deal.
+Some lenders might even act as mentors, ensuring they recoup their investment by giving you valuable insight.